TurboDebt Takeaways

 • Minimum Deposit: $50

-If you have a checking account and direct deposit at Navy Federal, this certificate will allow you to access a special rate with the flexibility of adding money to the CD at any time.
+If you have a checking account and direct deposit at Navy Federal, this certificate allows you to access a special rate with the flexibility of adding money to the CD at any time.

 Navy Federal CD rates are significantly higher compared to the national average.
-The average return on 12-month CDs is currently 1.81%.
-In comparison, Navy Federal offers a 4.75% APY for the same term.
+As of March 2025, the average return on 12-month CDs is 1.78%.
+In comparison, Navy Federal offers a 3.95% APY for the same term.

-If you’d like to understand how much you can earn, we recommend using Navy Federal’s certificate calculator.
-Since CD rates can vary greatly between banks and credit unions, we also recommend comparing your options.
-Here’s a quick look at how Navy Federal CD rates stack up in comparison to other financial institutions.
+If you’d like to understand how much you can earn, use Navy Federal’s certificate calculator.
+Since CD rates can vary greatly between banks and credit unions, it's also best to compare your options.

 If you’d like to open a Navy Federal CD, you’ll need to be a member of the credit union.
 Here’s a detailed look at the eligibility requirements for membership and the process of opening a CD account.